 Formerly an internationally recognised high school Drama teacher and teacher educator, then inaugural Learning Futures Advisor at Curtin University in Perth, Western Australia, he has returned to a role in school leadership (TIDES Coordinator) and his work sees him engaged in global advisory and consultation roles in all education sectors.

 As well as coordinating the Learning Futures Network and the Innovative Schools Consortium, he is also a founding member of the ShapingEDU community and continues as Neighbourhood Mayor for the Connect Education and the Workforce of the Future group, advisory board member to Consortium of Schools Networking Driving K-12 Innovation initiative, FutureWe, NetEDU, OneHE and other projects around the world.

 His current research is considering the impact of educational collaborative networks on school innovation and transformation.

-Kim is dad to two young daughters, and a member of the Board of Directors for Kalparrin (supporting families caring for children with additional needs), CircusWA (skills development), and a School Board Member at Yule Brook College.
+Kim is dad to two young daughters, and a member of the Board of Directors for Kalparrin (supporting families caring for children with additional needs).

 Constant reevaluation of purpose and direction is essential to maintain relevant and connected educational priorities.
 Innovation amplifies that focus and brings some fo the requisite flexibility and agility to the constant quest to maintain and evolve all aspects of education globally.Three innovations you would love for HundrED to know about. (and Why?)